verhas/repl/BUILTINS.md

 Note: this documentation file is here to help the documentation of the actual REPL application, which uses this library.
-Eventually such an application want to document the commands it supports.
+Eventually, such an application want to document the commands it supports.
 This documentation can be extended copying the content of this file to include the built-in commands without writing their documentation again and again.

-1. Search every occurence of `REPL$ >` in the text and replace it with your applications prompt.
+1. Search every occurrence of `REPL$ >` in the text and replace it with your applications prompt.
 1. Copy the changed text into your documentation!

 # General commands